 - Call Legal Expert today for Jet Ski injury claims advice

-If you are one of these statistics and have been left with injuries after jet skiing and it was someone’s fault, then you might have reason to look at who is to blame for that accident and whether you can claim compensation.
+If you have been left with injuries after jet skiing and it was someone’s fault, then you might have reason to look at who is to blame for that accident and whether you can claim compensation.

 In Greece, rules include the requirement of jet skis to be regulated by Greek coastguards.
 It is not permitted for under 18s to rent them, or non-drivers without a licence and proof of age must be seen.
 Again, the rule about cut-outs also applies here.